Assistive Technology for VI

 How much time does it take to complete the program?

-Most students are working and generally take two years to complete the program.
+Most students are working and generally take two years to complete the M.Ed. program.
+The graduate certificate can take less time based on previous experience.